winchestercyclingcharter/winchestercyclingcharter.github.io/_includes/thecharter.md

 ## The Charter

-We, the people, businesses, schools, colleges, organisations and institutions of Winchester want our historic city and surrounding countryside to be vibrant, sustainable and healthy places in which to live, work, do business, study and thrive.
+We, the people, businesses, organisations, institutions and educational establishments of Winchester want our historic city and surrounding countryside to be vibrant, sustainable and healthy places in which to live, work, do business, study and thrive.

 #### We want to see a Winchester where...